 - Ask your carrier to confirm the termination in writing.

 Each insurance company has its own process for canceling policies.
 You may need to sign a form authorizing a cancellation, or you may need to call and speak directly with a company customer service representative.
 Some companies might let you do it online, but you may feel more comfortable putting it in writing or speaking with someone to confirm that cancelation.
 Your insurance agent can help you through the process.

 8. Print out your new car insurance ID cards

-Once you have officially canceled your old policy and started your new one, switch out your old insurance ID card for an updated one in your vehicle or wallet.
-If you get stopped by the police or become involved in an accident, you will need proof of coverage under your new provider.
+Once you have officially canceled your old policy and started your new one, you’ll likely want to switch out your old insurance ID card for an updated one to keep in your vehicle or wallet.
+If you get stopped by law enforcement or become involved in an accident, you will need proof of coverage under your new auto insurance provider.

 Frequently asked questions

 How often should I shop for a new car insurance policy?